ghiscoding/excel-builder-vanilla/README.md

 ```

 ### CSP (Content Security Policy)
 Please note that since we use `fflate` (which creates and compresses the Excel file before sending it to the browser), you might get some CSP errors because of its use of Web Workers.
-For that reason, you might need to adjust your CSP rules to include the following CSP rule `worker-src 'self' blob:;`
+For that reason, you might need to adjust your CSP rules by adding `worker-src 'self' blob:;`

 ```html
 <meta http-equiv="Content-Security-Policy"